Contribute

 I am looking to access a festival for networking/complimentary purposes.
 Can I still get accreditation?

-Generally, no. POV can only cover attendees who legitimately intend to report on the festival.
+Unfortunately, no. POV can only cover attendees who legitimately intend to report on a festival.

 Does POV pay for articles?